 Note 14.
 Statement of Net Cost

-The Consolidated Statement of Net Cost is presented by major program instead of strategic goal.
-The Department believes this is more consistent and transparent with its Congressional Budget submissions.
+The Consolidated Statement of Net Cost reports the Department’s gross cost and net cost by strategic goal.
 The net cost of operations is the gross (i.e., total) cost incurred by the Department, less any exchange (i.e., earned) revenue.